Continuing Professional Development (CPD)

 Whilst learning takes many forms, for CPD compliance purposes we do not generally recognise work tasks, casual reading, social networking, generic IT training or business meetings.

-New and returning members, and members upgrading from Affiliate status, are exempted from current calendar year CPD points requirements, for the period from 1 January to their commencement date.
+New and returning members, and members upgrading from Affiliate status, are exempt from current calendar year CPD points requirements on a pro-rata basis, for the period from 1 January to their commencement date.

 A Member may on application be exempted from CPD points requirements for career breaks of between three and twelve months, beyond which Affiliate status is required.
 Career breaks may include parental, compassionate or sick leave, unemployment or other breaks from practice.